702Padmin/Flyertap-Distributor/README.md

 -  Area
 -  Pay
 -  Flyer Amount
+-  Description
+And of course, the ability to take on the job.
+We get a notification of know who has accepted the job.

+## Notifications
+Being notified when specific things happen is a feature we also need to implement.
+Mainly we want notifications for two things:
+-  When someone takes a job.
+(We need a notification that will take us to a view where we can see their profile details.)
+-  Get notified when the distributor has left the selected area.
+(We need a notification sent out to both the distributor and admin.)
+If we can send out an email notifying us when these actions occur that would be great.

 ## Database
 This mobile application will be developed using Flutter using a MySQL Database with WordPress as headless cms.